Look Up Kern County Public Records for Free: Search Anyone

 Source: Bakersfield Police Department7

-Obtain Warrant Information Through the Superior Court— Warrant data may be acquired from the Kern County Superior Court through electronic means by utilizing the Criminal Case Search Tool, which scans for court records of a criminal nature.
-They may also locate this information by visiting their nearest Kern County Superior Court location.8 Additionally, warrant data can be retrieved by calling the numbers below:
+Obtain Warrant Information via the Superior Court— Warrant data may be acquired from the Kern County Superior Court through electronic means by utilizing the Criminal Case Search Tool, which scans for court records of a criminal nature.
+They may also locate this information by visiting their nearest Kern County Superior Court location.8

 Felonies661.868.5393, option #4